stephencherry/StephenCherry/README.md

 - **Location:** Lagos, Nigeria
 - **Email:** olujareayodeji7@gmail.com

-  I'm a self-starting back-end software developer specializing in building and maintaining responsive applications and websites using Java, Golang, and Spring Boot as frameworks.
+  As a back-end software developer, I specialized in building and maintaining responsive applications and websites using Java, Golang, and Spring Boot as frameworks.
 I'm currently on a journey of web development.
 My passion lies in creating user-friendly experiences and leveraging modern libraries and frameworks.
   ### Expertise

 - **Programming Languages:** Java, Golang